John-rds/John-rds/README.md

 # Hi there, I'm John Christian Rodis 👋

-- 🔭 I’m currently working on ...
+- I'm an aspiring software engineer
-- 🌱 I’m currently learning C# and other programming language
+- I’m currently learning C# and other programming language